googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

-Let’s explore the question _“Is (contig, position, reference_bases) a unique key in the 1,000 Genomes Data?”_
+Let’s explore the question _“Is (reference_name, start, reference_bases) a unique key in the 1,000 Genomes Data?”_

 ```